plarsson/Zuckerkit/README.md

 #Zuckerkit

-Zuckerkit is a wrapper around the SDK that makes common tasks easy.
+Zuckerkit is a wrapper around the Facebook SDK that makes common tasks easy.
 Things you can do:

 ``` objective-c
 - (void)openSessionWithBasicInfo:(void(^)( NSError *error))completionBlock;